zertyz/edificando-o-controle-interno/themes/freelancer/README.md

 2. To test the theme: chromium index.html -- you may also execute "npm install" and "gulp" to build the css folder, or "gulp dev" to test the theme;
 3. Copy the following folders to "assets": img js lib.
 You may delete 'lib/bootstrap' and 'lib/font-awesome', but this will require instance applications to enable the modules 'NgbModule' (ng-bootstrap) and 'PRIMENG_MODULES' (PrimeNG);
 4. Grab the original 'index.html' from 'seed-theme' and copy it here, mixing with the startbootstrap-freelancer's index.html
-4. Grab the original 'components/app.component.html' from 'seed-theme' and move there the relevant contents of startbootstrap-freelancer's index.html, preserving the <div platform> and <router-outlet> tags
+5. Grab the original 'components/app.component.html' from 'seed-theme' and move there the relevant contents of startbootstrap-freelancer's index.html, preserving the <div platform> and <router-outlet> tags.
+Tip: include everything inside the body tag and preserve the body tag id into the app.component's div
-5. Copy startbootstrap-freelancer's 'css/freelancer.css' here, on 'css/main.css' -- making sure no 'css/main.scss' exists
+6. Copy startbootstrap-freelancer's 'css/freelancer.css' here, on 'css/main.css' -- making sure no 'css/main.scss' exists